harshaga55/calm-chimp/README.md

 ### Desktop experience
 1. **Login dialog** — email/password or Google OAuth.
 Authentication wires the Supabase session into the shared service context and clears stale caches.
 2. **Timeline view** — calendar & event list stay visible while the assistant works.
 Cache hydrates ±365 days on first load.
-3. **Assistant panel** — LangGraph orchestrator executes tools in background threads; results flow both into the transcript and back to the timeline or category panes when relevant.
+3. **Assistant panel** — the GPT-5.2 tool caller executes exactly one function per turn; results flow both into the transcript and back to the timeline or category panes when relevant.
 4. **Category & event editors** — quick dialogs keep optional metadata flexible while enforcing only the essentials (title & schedule).

 ## 🧪 Validation